andrewblance/Text-Adventure-Game/README.md

 # Text Adventure Game (Robot The Friendly Robot)

 ## Introduction
+This repository contains code for Robot the Friendly Robot, the revolutionary new text adventure game.
+In it you befriend Robot, a very friendly robot, and help him with his task or taking over the world.
+You'll laugh! you'll cry!! and maybe you'll learn something about yourself too.

+RtFR has been called the 2018 E3 Game of the show, Kotaku Game of the Year and recieved a 10/10 from IGN.

-This repository contains code for a simple text adventure game.
-The game will output a scenario, give the player a selection of options to choose from, and then send the player to the next level.
+This code could be reused to make your own game.
+In this repository there are template files and instructions on how to modify the game into something else.
+Generically, the game will output a scenario, give the player a selection of options to choose from, and then send the player to the next level.
+There are options to pick up items and block levels depending on what items you have.
 It's a simple program but can be a lot of fun.

 ## To Begin
 To clone this repository: